 - Simply reverse the steps to install the new drive.
 Insert the disk in its original place, attach the data and power connections, secure the new hard drive with screws, and close the case.

 - The operations vary depending on the manufacturer.
 You can look up the user manual or in-depth instructions for a specific brand online.

-After replacing the old drive, you should reinstall the OS on the new drive first.
+After replacing the old drive, you can start the process of reinstalling an OS on a laptop computer.
 The steps below show how to install Windows after replacing a hard drive.
 Take Windows 10 as an example: